-If there are several sources acting simultaneously in an electrical circuit then the current through any branch of the circuit is summation of currents which would flow through the branch for each sources keeping all other sources dead.
+If there are several sources acting simultaneously in an electrical circuit, then the current through any branch of the circuit is summation of currents which would flow through the branch for each source keeping all other sources dead.
 Suppose there are n number of sources acting in a circuit due to which I current flows through a particular branch of the circuit.
-If some one replaces all the sources from the circuit by their internal resistance except first source which is now acting along in the circuit and giving current I1 through the said branch.
-Then he or she reconnects the second source and replaces the first source by its internal resistance.
+If someone replaces all the sources from the circuit by their internal resistance except first source which is now acting along in the circuit and giving current I1 through the said branch, then he or she reconnects the second source and replaces the first source by its internal resistance.
 Now the current through that said branch for this second source alone can be assumed I2.
-Similarly if he or she reconnect the third source and replaces the second source by its internal resistance.
-Now the current through that said branch for this third source alone is assumed I3.
-Similarly when nth source acts alone in the circuit and all other sources are replaced by their internal electrical resistances, then say In current flows through the said branch of the circuit.
+Similarly if he or she reconnects the third source and replaces the second source by its internal resistance.
+Now the current through that said branch for this third source, alone is assumed I3.
+Similarly when nth source acts alone in the circuit and all other sources are replaced by their internal electrical resistances, then said In current flows through the said branch of the circuit.
 Now according to Superposition theorem, current through the branch when all the sources are acting on the circuit simultaneously, is nothing but summation of these individual current caused by individual sources acting alone on the circuit.

 This theorem is only applicable to linear circuit i.e. circuit consisting of resistances in which Ohm's law is valid.
-In the circuits having non - linear resistances such as thermionic valves, metallic rectifiers this theorem not applicable.
-This theorem is more laborious one than other many circuit theorems.
-But main advantage of this method is that it avoids solutions of two or more simultaneous equations.
-But after little practice with this method, equations can be written directly from the original circuit diagram and labor in drawing extra diagrams is saved.
-For better understanding the procedure, we have furnished the different steps of Superposition theorem as follows,
+In the circuits having non - linear resistances such as thermionic valves, metallic rectifiers this theorem will not be applicable.
+This theorem is a more laborious one than many other circuit theorems.
+But main advantage of this method is that, it avoids solutions of two or more simultaneous equations.
+But after a little practice with this method, equations can be written directly from the original circuit diagram and labor in drawing extra diagrams can be saved.
+For better understanding of the procedure, we have furnished the different steps of Superposition theorem as follows,

 Step - 1